DISCOUNT: Drone Photography Masterclass (50USD Off!): 50+ videos, 15+ hours of content. Click here to find out more!

 • The wide-angle lens has a variable aperture.

-• (Pro only) Having two additional focal lengths greatly increases the variety of shots you can take using this drone.
+• Having two additional focal lengths greatly increases the variety of shots you can take using this drone.

-• (Pro only) The 3x telephoto lens uses the great sensor from the DJI Mini 3 (Pro) and DJI Air 3.
+• The 3x telephoto lens uses the great sensor from the DJI Mini 4 (Pro) and DJI Air 3.

 What I Don’t Like

-• The footprint of both drones is large and adds a considerable weight to your photography backpack.
+• The footprint of the drone is large and adds a considerable weight to your photography backpack (1063 gram).

-• (Pro only) The Pro model is classed as a C2 drone, which means stricter regulations and additional certifications.
+• It is classed as a C2 drone, which means stricter regulations and additional certifications apply.

-• (Pro only) Each focal length has a different sensor with different quality and image resolution.
+• Each focal length has a different sensor with different quality and image resolution.

-• (Pro only) The settings are unique between focal lengths, which can get confusing when changing between lenses.
+• The camera settings are unique between focal lengths, which can get confusing when changing between lenses.

-If you want to know more, I published my thoughts on the DJI Mavic 3 Pro after 6 months of extensive use.
+If you want to know more, I published my first thoughts on the brand-new DJI Mavic 4 Pro.
 Read it on my blog!

 Buy the DJI Mavic 3 Classic: https://geni.us/jvn-mavic3classic